shihankanungo/shihankanungo.github.io/quotes.md

 > "It is our choices, Harry, that show what we truly are, far more than our abilities." --- J.K.
 Rowling, <i>Harry Potter and the Chamber of Secrets</i>

+> "When I was a boy of 14, my father was so ignorant I could hardly stand to have the old man around.
+But when I got to be 21, I was astonished at how much the old man had learned in seven years." --- Mark Twain

 > "We all die.
 The goal isn't to live forever, it is to create something that will." <br>
 --- Chuck Palahniuk